Field hockey at the 1948 Summer Olympics

 The field hockey tournament at the 1948 Summer Olympics was the sixth edition of the field hockey event at the Summer Olympics.

 In five Olympic hockey tournaments, there had only been two different winners, but Britain and India had never competed together at the Olympics.
-There was no question the UK would again be absent at their home Olympics, although there were some organizational difficulties.
+There was no question the UK would be present at their home Olympics, although there were some organizational difficulties.
 First of all, the four British nations were independently affiliated with the international federation FIH and were not very keen on cooperating.
 Also, there were no hockey grounds to train on, as these were used by cricketers during the summer.
 Still, they managed to put together a team, the first real British hockey team at the Olympics (the 1908 and 1920 champions had been composed entirely of English players).
 Their captain was the versatile Norman Borrett, a first-class cricketer and national squash champion who once qualified for Wimbledon but didn't have time to compete.

 The fixtures were announced on 19 June 1948.
 Revised fixtures were announced on 28 July.
 Britain and India were seeded, along with Pakistan and the Netherlands.
 Pakistan had only separated from India the previous year and made their first Olympic appearance in London.
 One of the team members, Ali Iqtidar Shah Dara, who had been on the golden Indian team of 1936, captained the Pakistan team in that country's inaugural appearance at the Olympics.
 All four ranked teams made the semis, although the Brits were held to a goalless draw by Switzerland, and Pakistan crushed the Dutch 6–1 in their group match.
 The semi-finals were close, and British observers considered the Indians to be lucky to get away with a 2–1 win against the Dutch.
 With Britain beating Pakistan, the gold medal match would finally see India play the Britons.
 Completely focused on its defense, Britain was unable to keep up with the fast-paced Indians, and lost the final 4–0.
 The bronze went to the Netherlands, beating Pakistan 4–2 in a replay of the first 3rd place match, which had ended in a 1–1 draw.